JoshuaDayalGnanamuthu/Chess/README.md

    brew install sfml
    ```

-2. Clone or download the project files.
+2. Clone or download the project files.t

 3. Run make to build:
    ```